alces-software/knowledgebase/docs/source/network-hardware/network-hardware-considerations.rst

   - **Failover Hardware** - For many types of hardware there is the possibility of setting up failover devices.
 For example, in the event of a power failure (either on the circuit or in a power supply itself) a redundant power supply will continue to provide power to the server without any downtime occurring.

 There are many more options than the examples above for improving the resilience of the HPC platform, it is worth exploring and considering available solutions during design.

+.. note:: Cloud providers are most likely to implement all of the above resilience procedures and more to ensure that their service is available 99.99% of the time.

 Hostname and Domain Names
 -------------------------